 - 7 Final Remarks on Will VPN Protect my Privacy from Hackers

 A VPN simply adds an extra layer of security to your online activities.

 VPN works on the Data Encryption and Decryption technique and sends traffic through a virtual tunnel.

-Hackers, Governments, Employers, and others can’t intercept your data.
+Hackers, Governments, Employers, and Law Enforcement Agencies can’t intercept your data.

 You can search, surf, stream and download movies and TV shows more freely and anonymously.